meedan/meedan.com/README.md

 - There are two files for each page: `shared.scss` and `page__[pagename].scss`.
 That `@imports` everything else.
 (We have separate sass files for each page to ensure that we send the fewest possible lines of CSS to each page.)
 - Then we import our Sass components, pages, and utility files from `source/stylesheets`.
 - We use Sass formatting guideliness that are captured in a `.stylelintrc` file — you can use a stylelint linter in your editor of choice by following instructions on the [Stylelint website](https://stylelint.io/)

-Note: we are serving the site with [HTTP/2](https://http2.github.io/ "HTTP/2") so we no longer use image sprites, and we don't bundle all our CSS into a single file.

 ## Travis